Skip to content

 Metric Collection Strategy

-The operator uses a custom Collector pattern to ensure accurate metric counts:
+The operator uses a custom Collector pattern with enum metrics to emit per-server state information:

 1. On each Prometheus scrape (default: 30s interval), the collector lists all Server resources